 Most OEM TXVs have special connections, Aeroquip or Chatleff, so a standard off the shelf sweat TXV may not work as a replacement.
 Many A/C coils can be used for heat pump as well as A/C so the OEM TXVs will have a bypass check valve to allow for the reverse flow of refrigerant during the heating mode.
 Again the standard off the shelf valve will have no internal check valve so it won't work for a heat pump application.

 You can use the OEM valve for the evaporator coil if it is available or you can use a Parker Universal A/C or heat pump TXV.
-Select the valve you need:

 Select the correct adaptor to fit the existing coils connection, Aeroquip, Chatleff or mail flare.
 Wrap the valve with a wet rag and braze the adaptor to the TXV you selected.
 You now have an OEM style valve that will fit most any coil for A/C or heat pump applications.
 The Parker Universal A/C TXVs have internal check valves for use with heat pumps.
 They also have an equalizer line with ¼ in. flare just like the OEM TXV.
 Always attach the sensing bulb securely to the suction line on the coil outlet and wrap with insulation.
 These valves are adjustable but adjustment should rarely be needed.